Note

 ---|---|

-In Government organizations that have environments with mixed security cleared user types, certain users don't have required clearances to access types of information retained by the organization (or don't have need-to-know).
-These organizations require controls to prevent users who shouldn't have access to security classified information, and from receiving it via email.
-Such configuration is achieved via DLP.
+In Government organizations with mixed security clearance user types, certain users won't have the required clearances to access types of information retained by the organization.
+Such organizations require controls to prevent users who shouldn't have access to security classified information from receiving it via email.

 DLP rules restricting email to uncleared users require a method of determining which internal users are permitted to receive classified information.
-As with the previous example, a group is used for this (for example, a protected users group).
-This group is dynamic with membership maintained based on attributes aligning with each individuals security clearance.
+As with the previous example, a group can be used for this (for example, a protected users group).
+Such groups can be dynamic with membership maintained based on attributes aligning with each individuals security clearance.
 This can be sourced from HR or identity systems.
-Alternatively, conditions of recipient AD attribute match pattern can be configured directly in the DLP policy.
+Alternatively, conditions of recipient AD attribute match pattern can be configured in the DLP policy.

 - A condition of Content is shared from Microsoft 365, with people inside my organization.